 A wide variety of wildlife inhabit Denali National Park.
 Some of the more common sightings are grizzly bears, moose, caribou, Dall sheep, eagles, marmot, red fox, and ground squirrels.
 Every trip into the park provides a chance of seeing any or many of the above species along with a variety of bird life.

-The National Park Service will begin construction of a bridge to bypass an ongoing landslide on the Denali Park Road in the summer of 2022.
+The National Park Service has begun construction of a bridge to bypass an ongoing landslide on the Denali Park Road.
 The project is expected to take two years.
 During construction visitors will have access to 43 scenic miles of the Park Road.
 Tours below will be operating modified itineraries.
 Click on each for current descriptions.
 For more information, please check the Park Road page.

 The Natural History Tour or Tundra Wilderness Tour are good options if you would like to go into Denali National Park but would prefer not to spend a full day.
 The five-hour Natural History Tour travels 30 miles into the park, and the eight- to nine-hour Tundra Wilderness Tour travels 62 miles into the park.
 If you would like to see the entirety of the Denali National Park Road, the Kantishna Wilderness Trails Tour or the Denali Backcountry Adventure are the best options.
 Both tours travel to the end of the Park Road and take about 13 hours including lunch stops at either the Kantishna Roadhouse or the Denali Backcountry Lodge respectively.